iidb/p0-SQL/README.md

 make submit
 ```

-`submission.zip` will be created in the parent directory.
-Then `submission.zip` should be submitted to autolab.
+Then submit `submission.zip` to autolab.

 For Windows users: